DouglasUrner/GDP1/units/2/challenges/PITCHME.md

 * Create scene that shows the passage of time.
 * Put a "face" on the snake from Lesson 4 step 12 **and** have it move with the ellipse as the ellipse moves randomly.

+Develop your ideas in your notes, then make a plan for how to test them out, finally create the scene.